dallinbjohnson/ScorpionJS/docs/api/transports.md

 | `remove` | DELETE | `/path/:id` | Remove a resource |
 | `customMethod` | POST | `/path/:id/customMethod` | Custom method |

+### Dynamic Service Integration

+The REST transport is designed to work seamlessly with ScorpionJS's dynamic service layer.
+When a new service is registered using `app.service()`, the REST transport automatically creates the corresponding HTTP endpoints.
+Conversely, when a service is unregistered using `app.unservice()`, its associated REST endpoints are removed, ensuring that stale routes do not persist.

+### Request Validation

+If a service has schemas registered for its methods (e.g., for request bodies or query parameters), the REST transport will automatically utilize the framework's schema validation capabilities (often implemented via hooks) to validate incoming requests before they reach the service method.
+This ensures data integrity and provides early error feedback.

+### Advanced Routing Capabilities

+Beyond the standard method mapping, ScorpionJS aims to support advanced routing features for the REST transport, including:
+*   **Nested Routes:** Defining routes for sub-resources (e.g., `/users/:userId/posts`).
+*   **Path Parameter Constraints:** Specifying formats or regular expressions for route parameters.
+*   **Route Specificity and Conflict Resolution:** Clear rules for how routes are matched when patterns overlap.

+These features provide fine-grained control over your API structure and are detailed further in the routing documentation.

 ### Custom REST Method Mapping

 You can customize how methods are mapped to REST endpoints: